Arctvrvs/64-bit-CPU/docs/l1_dcache_64k_8w.md

 # l1_dcache_64k_8w Module

 `l1_dcache_64k_8w.sv` implements a placeholder 64&nbsp;KB 8-way set associative
 data cache.
-The current model simply stores 64&nbsp;KB of memory and completes all read and write operations in a single cycle.
-Tag checking and miss handling are left for future refinement.
+Each request address is first translated through a small two-level TLB hierarchy consisting of `tlb_l1_64e_8w`, `tlb_l2_512e_8w` and a `page_walker8` model.
+The resulting physical address indexes the internal memory array.
+Permission faults or translation misses deassert the ready signal so the LSU stalls until translation completes.
+Tag checking and miss handling of the cache itself are left for future refinement.

 ## Parameters